chnsz/hcbp-demo/docs/en-us/best-practices/cce/kubernetes_pvc_with_new_obs.md

           - **name**: Volume name, assigned by referencing the input variable `deployment_volume_name`, default is "pvc-obs-volume"
           - **mount_path**: Mount path, assigned by referencing the volume mount configuration in the input variable
       - **image_pull_secrets**: Image pull secrets configuration block (dynamic block), dynamically created based on the input variable `deployment_image_pull_secrets`
-        - **name**: Secret name, assigned by referencing the image pull secrets configuration in the input variable
+        - **name**: Secret name, assigned by referencing the image pull secrets string in the input variable
       - **volume**: Volume configuration block
         - **name**: Volume name, assigned by referencing the input variable `deployment_volume_name`
         - **persistent_volume_claim**: Persistent volume claim configuration block
           - **claim_name**: Claim name, assigned by referencing the name of the Kubernetes Persistent Volume Claim resource (kubernetes_persistent_volume_claim.test)
 - **depends_on**: Explicit dependency, ensuring that the CCE node resource is created before creating the Deployment

-### 16. Preset Input Parameters Required for Resource Deployment (Optional)
+### 14. Preset Input Parameters Required for Resource Deployment (Optional)

 In this practice, some resources and data sources use input variables to assign configuration content, and these input parameters need to be manually entered during subsequent deployment.
 At the same time, Terraform provides a method to preset these configurations through `tfvars` files, which can avoid repeated input each time it is executed.